SLIMLINE SASH WINDOWS

 As with the Traditional Sash window, the timber sashes on the Slimline Sash glide effortlessly up and down against the durable low-friction weather seals which surround them.

-Brass or chrome fasteners close the window, cleverly aligning both sashes and drawing them together against their seals whilst matching hook lifts provide lifting points for moving the sash.
-All of these windows are supplied with sash-stop security which prevents the windows from being opened from outside.
+There is a wide range of fasteners for the window, available in a range of finishes including brass, chrome, bronze & pewter.
+These cleverly aligning both sashes and draw them together against their seals whilst matching hook lifts provide lifting points for moving the sash.
+For a truly authentic appearance hook rings to the top sash and D-handles on the outside can complete the look.
+All of these sash windows are available with a choice of sash-stops which only permit limited opening of the sashes unless full-opening is required and optional locking fasteners which prevent the windows from being opened from outside.

-These timber sash windows can be supplied with one opening sash, two opening sashes or none and in both rectangular and arched frames to match the existing arrangements.
+These timber sash windows can be supplied with one opening sash, two opening sashes or none and in both rectangular and shaped frames to match the existing window aperture.

 There are various optional sash horn designs which can be shaped onto the inner and outer sashes.

-As with all our products, the high quality paint system gives these slimline sash windows excellent protection against the elements for up to 10 years before re-coating is required.
+As with all our products, the high-quality paint system gives excellent protection against the elements for up to 10 years before re-coating is required.
 The flexible water-based micro-porous paint won't flake or crack as it ages, keeping the timber beneath it protected for years.
 Repainting is simplicity itself, usually requiring no more than a quick rub down with fine glass-paper and re-coating with top-coat.